mengab/Joint-Autoregressive-and-Hierarchical-Priors-for-Learned-Image-Compression/README.md

 # Joint-Autoregressive-and-Hierarchical-Priors-for-Learned-Image-Compression
 This is a personal reimplementation of NIPS2018 paper: D. Minnen et al. "Joint Autoregressive and Hierarchical Priors for Learned Image Compression".
+We achieved almost the same results as in the paper.

 Paper  [[ArXiv]](https://arxiv.org/abs/1809.02736) | [[NIPS2018]](https://papers.nips.cc/paper/8275-joint-autoregressive-and-hierarchical-priors-for-learned-image-compression.pdf)